Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 AASES form Acceptance Advice for Secondary Exchange Student form, issued by registration authorities to registered student exchange organisations to enable international secondary exchange students to obtain Australian student visas as per the Commonwealth Government’s Migration Regulations 1994, section 5A107.

-associated facility For a multi-site school, a subsidiary site.
+Associated facility For a multi-site school, a subsidiary site.

-attending the school 'Attending the school' means attending the program or course of study for which the student is enrolled
+Attending the school Attending the program or course of study in which the student is enrolled.

-attributes (of a child) Ability, aptitude, social and emotional competence, physical development, and level of knowledge and understanding.
+Attributes (of a child) Ability, aptitude, social and emotional competence, physical development, and level of knowledge and understanding.

 Authorised person

-Authorised person appointed by the Non-State Schools Accreditation Board under the Education (Accreditation of Non-State Schools) Act 2017, section 130 for the purpose of conducting enrolment verifications.
+Person appointed by the Non-State Schools Accreditation Board under the Education (Accreditation of Non-State Schools) Act 2017, section 130 for the purpose of conducting enrolment verifications.

 'Beyond the control of' test Absence for a reason beyond the control of the student's parent/guardian, or the student (if living independently).

 Bridging visa Bridging visas in Australia allow a student to stay in Australia after their current substantive visa ceases and while their new substantive visa application is being processed.
-Generally, the bridging visa allows the holder to reside in Australia and gives the holder study permissions based upon the substantive visa they previously held (if applicable).
+Generally, the bridging visa allows the holder to reside in Australia and gives the holder study permissions based on the substantive visa they previously held (if applicable).

 Census data Data which a governing body of an accredited school must give the Non-State Schools Accreditation Board under the Education (Accreditation of Non-State Schools) Act 2017, section 168.
 These data must be provided within seven days after the day (the relevant day) prescribed in the Education (Accreditation of Non-State Schools) Regulation 2017, section 28.